Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 11. Viewing/filtering/selecting posted listings.
 12. Rating a listing.

-### 5.1.1.
+### 5.2.1.
 Task Specifications
 **Task 1: Logging into Subby management tool.**
 The user has opened a web browser and has navigated to the Subby management tool log in page.
 The user enters valid admin credentials and logs in by selecting the "Login" button.

 **Task 2: Creating a user.
-(Prerequisites: Task 1 as Administrator)** The administrator selects the "Create User" which generates a overlayed display that prompts the administrator to fill in fields such as:
+(Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates a overlayed display that prompts them to fill in fields such as:
 * Username
 * Password
 * E-mail Address
 * Birth Date

-The administrator enters the relevant information and selects the "Create" button.
+An administrator enters the relevant information and selects the "Create" button.
 If the user information already exists in the database, there will be an error message saying that the entry is a duplicate, otherwise a notification will prompt the admin of successful user creation.

 **Task 3: Modifying an existing user's information.
-(Prerequisites: Task 1, Task 2 if no users currently exist)** The administrator looks at the current database of users, and selects the "Edit User" action next to a user entry.
+(Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator looks at the current database of users, and selects the "Edit User" action next to a user entry.
 A new page will be loaded displaying the information of the selected user.
-The administrator will be prompted to edit any of:
+An administrator will be prompted to edit any of:
 * Username
 * Password
 * E-mail
 * Birth Date

 As well as the ability to see all listings currently posted by the selected user (The ability to complete task 5 and 10 is available here as well if there are available listings).
-The administrator enters and information changes desired, and presses the "Save" button at the bottom of the form.
+An administrator enters and information changes desired, and presses the "Save" button at the bottom of the form.
 Should there be an error such as duplicate information in the database found, an error message will be displayed, otherwise the information should save.
 Alternatively, should the administrator deem no changes neccesary, there is a "Cancel" button next to the save to bring the administrator to their previous viewing page.

 **Task 4: Deleting a user.
-(Prerequisites: Task 1, Task 2 if no users currently exist)** The administrator will view all the users entered in the database, and select the "Delete User" button next to the data entry.
+(Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator will view all the users entered in the database, and select the "Delete User" button next to the data entry.
 This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", the data entry will be removed from the database, else the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
 Deleting a user will also remove all listings posted by said user.

 **Task 5: Deleting a sublet listing.
-(Prerequisites: Task 1)** The administrator will view the database containing all listings, and select the "Delete Listing" button next to the data entry.
+(Prerequisites: Task 1)** An administrator will view the database containing all listings, and select the "Delete Listing" button next to the data entry.
 This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
 Should the administrator press "Confirm", a prompt will appear with a textbox asking the administrator to file a reason for deletion.
 The admin will fill in a relevant reason, and press "Okay".
 The data entry will be removed from the database, and a message to the lister will be sent with the reason specified for deletion.
 Otherwise the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.

 **Task 6: Logout.
 (Prerequisites: Task 1)**
-The administrator will press the "Log out" button in the top right corner of the management tool, which will take the user back to the log in page.
+An administrator will press the "Log out" button in the top right corner of the management tool, which will take the user back to the log in page.

 **Task 7: Creating an account using Subby sign-up interface.**
 The user has navigated to the home page of Subby.
 The user will press the "Register" button in the top right corner of the website, which will create an overlay over the current page prompting the user to enter the following information: